About This Unit

 No. 462 Squadron was a RAAF "Article XV" squadron that was formed and served as part of RAF Middle East Command before relocating to the UK and Bomber Command during WW2.
 Article XV referred to Empire Air Training Scheme that was to provide aircrew for the RAF to deal with the onslaught of Germany and the Luftwaffe.

 It was originally formed in Egypt in September 1942 from detachments of Nos 10 and 76 Squadrons of the Royal Air Force.
 Any notion that it was an Australian Squadron was rather fanciful becasue of the paucity of Australian air and ground crew.
 It operated Handley Page Halifax heavy bombers.
-The manner in which the squadron was raised and manned meant that very few Australians were to serve with the Unit.
+The manner in which the squadron was raised and manned, meant that very few Australians were to serve with the Unit.

-Five months later No 462 Squadron (RAAF) reformed at RAF Driffield Yorkshire in England - and this time around the unit was allocated a much greater proportion of Australian personnel.
+Five months later No 462 Squadron (RAAF) reformed at RAF Driffield, Yorkshire in England - and this time around the unit was allocated a much greater proportion of Australian personnel.
 In its new incarnation the squadron had an Australian commanding officer and a higher proportion of its personnel were Australians.
 Many of its initial personnel were transferred from No. 466 Squadron RAAF, then also at Driffield.
 The squadron's first badge reflected this provenance.

 Again equipped with Halifaxes, this time B.Mk.III bombers, the Squadron participated in day and night attacks against German industrial cities, while at the same time, supporting the Allied ground forces fighting their way across France.
 No. 462 Squadron flew its first operational mission on 25 August and subsequently took part in attacks against 39 different targets over the next four months in support of Allied ground forces in Western Europe.

-No. 462 Squadron continued to operate until almost the end of the war in Europe, and was the only Australian squadron in Bomber Command to either fly a higher number of sorties in April 1945 than March or to operate into May.
+No. 462 Squadron continued to operate until almost the end of the war in Europe, and was the only Australian squadron in Bomber Command to both fly a higher number of sorties in April 1945 than March or to operate into May.
 The squadron flew its final operation of the war on the night of 2/3 May.

 Despite their intensive operations operating active as well as passive countermeasures (Active transmissions could be detected located ad tracked by the enemy) the Australian Halifaxes - protected by their own countermeasures - suffered relatively light losses during 1945.
 462's aircraft carried passive EW equipment suchs as 'Window' (foil strips cut to match enemt radar wavelength that created decoy radar signatures), active Electonic Counter Measures such as 'Airborne Cigar or ABC (see 100 Squadron RAF) which exposed the aircraft to a greater risk of detection, and another device, a radar jammer called 'Carpet' which jammed airborne interception radar and thus protected the aircraft.
+It was also fitted with a night fighter early warning device called 'Monica' mounted below the tail turret.
+However this device could be detected further away by enemy night fighters than Monica could detect them, and also gave off a lot of false alarms, so crews tended not to use it.

 No 462 Squadron disbanded at RAF Foulsham in Norfolk on 24 September 1945, having been be used to test radio countermeasure equipment and techniques.
 As a result, the squadron continued to fly training and ferry flights and also conducted armed patrols over Germany until immediately prior to disbandment.